 It's possible to successfully complete all the lab tasks on your

 own computer without coming to the lab (you'll need to install all

-the required software, of course), using Piazza or coming to the lab
+the required software, of course), and resolving your questions using Piazza or coming to the lab

 You may also email 6.02-help at mit dot edu, but we prefer

 Piazza.
 Did you remember to sign up?!